College of Science and Health > Academics > Environmental Science and Studies > Undergraduate > Environmental Studies (BA)

 DePaul’s close proximity to Lake Michigan, Chicago’s urban ecosystem, as well as the many environmental science conferences that are held in the city, will allow you to interact and work with professionals in the field and learn about important environmental issues.

-You can earn a combined bachelor's/master's degree program in Environmental Studies and Sustainable Management.
-This program allows you to complete a bachelor's degree and a graduate degree in five years.
+In addition to a variety of combined degree programs, we offer a combined bachelor’s/master’s degree program in Environmental Studies and Sustainable Management.
+This program allows you to complete a bachelor’s degree and a graduate degree in as few as five years.

 Content displayed from Environmental Studies on depaul.edu